Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 Using a professionally designed brochure template saves you time and takes the guesswork out of creating the brochure outline by yourself.

-Our amazingly talented designers created our brochure templates to suit many different types of businesses.
+Our amazingly talented designers created our brochure templates, like the one below, to suit many different types of businesses.

-Use the following 12 marketing brochure templates and design tips to ensure that you create a memorable first impression and generate more responses!
+Use the following marketing brochure templates and design tips to ensure that you create a memorable first impression and generate more responses!
+We’ve included both tri-fold and bi-fold brochure templates.

 1. Identify the purpose and strategy of your brochure